 My teachers took me to go to the doctor and get medicine, but I never got to do follow-up treatments because my teachers paid for it out of the goodness of their hearts.
 This is no responsibility of theirs.
-They would pay to take me to the doctor so I could get treatgoing to have to pay, for me, just another form.
+They would pay to take me to the doctor so I could get treated.